Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-\hyperlink{x:li:RH68}{Item~{\xreffont A}} refers to~RH.
+\hyperlink{RH68}{Item~{\xreffont A}} refers to~RH.
 We can't escape the fact that RH is true within the realm where we can experiment, so the random polynomials we seek must satisfy RH.
 That is, we seek \terminology{unitary polynomials}, which is standard terminology for polynomials with all zeros on \(\abs{z}=1\).

 The requirement of generating unitary polynomials effectively rules out the first two options for choosing random polynomials.
 If the coefficients are chosen randomly, then one can choose small coefficients to obtain a perturbation of \(z^N - 1\).
-The zeros will be on the unit circle, but they will be close to regularly spaced and the function will not have randomness similar to~\hyperref[x:figure:fig_BH68]{Figure~{\xreffont\ref{x:figure:fig_BH68}}}.
+The zeros will be on the unit circle, but they will be close to regularly spaced and the function will not have randomness similar to~\hyperref[fig_BH68]{Figure~{\xreffont\ref{fig_BH68}}}.
 If the coefficients are random and large, then the polynomial will usually not be unitary (although it may have a large proportion of its zeros on the unit circle).
-Choosing the coefficients randomly and then conditioning on having all zeros on the unit circle turns out to produce the wrong type of randomness~\hyperlink{x:biblio:FMS}{[{\xreffont 37}]}.
+Choosing the coefficients randomly and then conditioning on having all zeros on the unit circle turns out to produce the wrong type of randomness~\hyperlink{FMS}{[{\xreffont 50}]}.
+(It gives the \(\COE\), not the \(\CUE\).
+See \hyperref[CbetaE]{Subsection~{\xreffont\ref{CbetaE}}} for terminology.)